The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 At a basic level, it is necessary to look at the substance of the ‘grant’ on a case-by-case basis.
 If the grant is freely given and nothing is given in return, then this is not likely to be seen as consideration for a supply and it will therefore be outside the scope of VAT.
 However, this will not always be clear.
 Often a payment described as a grant may actually be a contract for services (or goods) and will therefore be a supply for consideration.
 The VAT liability of the supply will depend on the nature of what is being supplied (and sometimes by whom and to whom it is being supplied).

 A good example can be seen in a case in which a taxpayer was responsible for promoting the tourist industry of the Netherlands.
 The taxpayer received what was described as a ‘grant’ from the Dutch government.
 The VAT Tribunal held that there was a direct link between the grant and the supplies made to the Dutch government by the taxpayer.
-Therefore, the taxpayer was actually making taxable supplies within the scope of VAT.
+Therefore, the taxpayer was actually making taxable supplies within the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.